rishi741/generativerconverstionalproject/README.md

 the shape of the matrix — in my case the number of documents (or sentences) by the maximum token sequence length (the longest sentence we want to see) by the number of unique tokens (or words) the data type we want — in my case NumPy’s float32, which can speed up the processing a bit.

+At this point i   filled out the 1s in each vectors the vectors have timesteps — i used these to track where in a given document (sentence) i am in.

+To build out a three-dimensional NumPy matrix of one-hot vectors, we can assign a value of 1 for a given word at a given timestep in a given line:

+matrix_name[line, timestep, features_dict[token]] = 1.
+Keras will fit — or train — the seq2seq model using these matrices of one-hot vectors:

+the encoder input data
+the decoder input data
+the decoder target data

+The reason i have used two decoder data is  to do with a technique known as teacher forcing that most seq2seq models employ during training.
+Here’s the idea: i have a  input token from the previous timestep to help train the model for the current timestep’s target token.